danhermes/book_factory/books/output_AI_Enh_12_25a_full_book_definitions/6_-_Chapter_6__Enhanced_Quality_—_Raising_Your_Standards,_Getting_Best_Results (1).md

 ---

-"Thank you, Perplexity," Miranda said, a smirk playing on her lips.
+"Thank you, Perplexity," Eleanor said, a smirk playing on her lips.
 "Maybe your circuits work better than my brain."

 Marva raised her eyebrows, impressed.
 Significantly, meaning behind complex topics felt more digestible when AI synthesized the right data.
 This wouldn't stop Marva from giving 'note-taking seminars' on misinformation, of course; there was ongoing rivalry.
 With that said, she knew to place faith in data to provide solid ground for her arguments.